wwatson4506/sd-config-file/README.md

 ## Change Log
+* **Version 1.1.1 [1st December 2025]
+    1. Added support for Teensy 4.1
+    2. Added support for MTP which allows for SD card file editing.
+    3. Updated to support latest (1.60B5) versions of Teensyduino with fgets() support.
+    4. Added example for MTP usage.
 * **Version 0.1.1** [27th February 2022]
     1. Added support for file names using the Arduino `String` variable name.
     2. Added option to create a new file if no configuration file with the specified name exists yet.